louismullie/temp-data/markdown_final/22e86bda-ff3a-432c-ab6e-bd7b3a5961ee.md

 Warnings and precautions regarding the use of progesterone PO (also known as Prometrium, Crinone):

 - Stroke, clinically evident coronary heart disease, ovarian cancer, visual disorder, diplopia, migraine: maintain a high level of suspicion, as progesterone is associated with an increased risk of these adverse effects.
-- VTE: use extreme caution in patients with an increased risk of thromboembolism, or during periods of prolonged immobilization.
+- **VTE**: use extreme caution in patients with an increased risk of thromboembolism, or during periods of prolonged immobilization.
 Consider discontinuing the drug at least 4 to 6 weeks before surgery of the type associated with an increased risk of thromboembolism, or during periods of prolonged immobilization.

 ---